2017 Conservation Successes

 Crucial support from our supporters have done so much to help make game-changing conservation possible in Australia—this amazing place we call home.
 Here we take a moment to reflect on what a difference was made in 2017.

-Last year our donors helped us tackle some of the biggest challenges affecting our oceans, lands, climate, fresh water and cities.
+Our donors helped us tackle some of the biggest challenges affecting our oceans, lands, climate, fresh water and cities.

 Here are some critical conservation achievements made possible:

 Rescued forgotten shellfish reefs

 - Restored around 600m2 of shellfish reef at Wilson Spit and Hobsons Bay in Port Phillip Bay, Victoria.
 That’s nearly the size of a soccer field.

 - Created four hectares of a shellfish reef as part of the largest reef restoration project in the southern hemisphere in Gulf St Vincent, South Australia.

 These reefs will help improve water quality, prevent shore erosion and become homes for an array of marine plant and wildlife.

 Ensured water for plants and wildlife in the Murray-Darling Basin